Jannik Schümann: Activism and other ventures

 On 26 December 2020, Schümann published a photo on Instagram with his partner Felix Kruck, a move interpreted by the international media outlets as his public coming out as gay.
 In 2021, Schümann criticized the coming out narrative and explained that he had never made a secret of his homosexuality, stating that he only published the photo of his partner "as a signal of support for the LGBTQ community.
 In February 2021, he was one of 185 actors who signed the #ActOut Manifesto, an initiative by queer German actors to achieve visibility and diversity in film and theater.

 On the International Holocaust Remembrance Day on January 27th, 2023, he gave a speech in the German Parliament officially commemorating the LGBTQ victims of the Nazi regime for the first time in the country's history.

-Personal Life
+Personal life

-Schümann is studying English Studies and Media Studies at Humboldt University of Berlin.
+Schümann has studied English Studies and Media Studies at Humboldt University of Berlin.
+He wrote his bachelor thesis on queer-coding in Disney films.
 His father and two brothers are bricklayers.
-He lives with his partner Felix Kruck in Berlin.
+He lives with his fiancé Felix Kruck in Berlin.
+They announced their engagement on 3 March 2024.